Who are we?

 What is the Gender Pay Gap?

 The gender pay gap is the difference between hourly earnings for men and women regardless of the nature of their work.
 It is not to be confused with Equal Pay, which ensures men and women who perform similar work or work of equal value are paid the same.
-The UK gender pay gap is at its lowest level ever (under 18%) but is still in favour of men.
-The information below is a snapshot of Starlizard’s Gender Pay Gap.
+The UK gender pay gap is at its lowest level ever (15.5% in 2020) but is still in favour of men.
+The information below is a snapshot of Starlizard’s Gender Pay Gap for April 2020.

 Our Gender Balance

-We have a small representation of women at Starlizard (6%) and we recognise that a lack of female leadership in sports betting is an industry wide issue.
+We have a small representation of women at Starlizard making up 7% of the population (a 1% increase from last year) and we recognise that a lack of female leadership in sports betting is an industry wide issue.

 We are committed to improving this imbalance by attracting and nurturing female talent within the company.

 Pay quartiles are split into four segments from the highest paid (top quartile) to the lowest paid (bottom quartile).
 Each of these segments show the percentage of men and women who sit within that group.
-Although 94% of our employees are men, each of the quartiles are representative of the split of our population.
-We monitor pay on an ongoing basis through our promotion process and our annual compensation review.
+We see more women represented in the bottom quartile.
+In an effort to change this, we monitor pay on an ongoing basis through our recruitment process, promotion process and our annual compensation review.

 Measuring Starlizard’s Gender Pay Gap